1.1 Remote Terminals

 [MJG] Tools were always a big problem on the project.
 As I recall, early work used an assembler and linker that run on a DN355 Simulator that ran in the GCOS simulator.
 Talk about slow.
 Larry Johnson (I think) wrote a native macro assembler, and then later (after many, many wasted hours) the language guys (Paul Green?) wrote a native Multics linker, and life became more tolerable for developers.

-[MJG] The DN355 had three primary hardware interface modules: the High Speed Line Adapter (HSLA), the Low Speed Line Adapter (LSLA), and the connector the the IOM channel adapter (DIA).
+[MJG] The DN355 had three primary hardware interface modules: the High Speed Line Adapter (HSLA), the Low Speed Line Adapter (LSLA), and the connector to the the IOM channel adapter (DIA).
 As I recall, we used the module that transported data to the IOM pretty much intact, especially since we already had a ring-0 DIM for it. hardcore DN355 code.
 The DN355 "OS" had a pretty simple, non-preemptive scheduler, and at one point (during the USGS benchmark) I tweaked the priorities to keep data flowing over the IOM channel.

 [MJG] I wrote the new HSLA module, while Robert Coren wrote the LSLA module.
 We were both trying to run the same state machine, and implement the same opcodes, so there was a lot of discussion about the best way to do things, but since the hardware was so different, the implementations turned out very different.